agama-project/agama/doc/storage_ui.md

 Another important point to consider is that currently the list of (libstorage-ng) actions is the only way we have to represent the result of a given proposal.
 That representation is far from ideal.
 It doesn't offer a convenient high-level view of the final layout or of the really significant actions (it includes too many intermediate steps by default).

-But designing a more convenient representation of the result is out of the scope of this proposal.
-Wherever the list of actions is presented in a workflow step or a screenshot, it's assumed that such a list will be substituted in the future by a better alternative to show the result.
+A complete design for a more convenient representation of the result is out of the scope of this proposal.
+Nevertheless, small changes (like grouping the actions based on the operating system they affect) are somehow suggested in some of the upcoming sections and mock-ups.

+In the long term, we may need to come with a better alternative to show the result.

+### Volumes in the YaST Proposal: Lessons Learned

+The YaST proposal heavily relies in the concept of the so-called volumes.
+Those volumes, that are different for every product or system role, describe the partitions or LVM logical volumes to be created during the process.

+In YaST, every volume specifies two different kinds of lower size limits.
+The so-called "desired size" that is the smallest size that is recommeded for a normal usage of that volume and the "min size" that is the lower threshold for the volume to be minimally useful.
+On top of that, every volume has a "weight", used adjust how the available space is distributed among the volumes.

+On the other hand, the maximum size for a given volume can be configured with the optional "max size".
+But that value can be overriden if LVM is used by the also optional "max size LVM".

+Experience has shown that people in charge of defining the volumes for each product struggle to grasp the concepts of desired size, min size and weight.
+The flexibility and level of customization they provide doesn't seem to pay off for the confusion they introduce.

+Volumes at Agama will only have a minimum size and (optionally) a maximum one.
+No "desired size", "weight" or "max size LVM".

 ### Calculating How to Make Space